audioscavenger/save-image-extended-comfyui/README.md

 ## Parameters / Usage

-- `output_ext` -  File extension: PNG by default, or WEBP.
 - `filename_prefix` -  String prefix added to files.
 - `filename_keys` - Comma separated string with sampler parameters to add to filename.
 E.g: `sampler_name, scheduler, cfg, denoise` Added to filename in written order. `resolution`  also works. `vae_name` `model_name` (upscale model), `ckpt_name` (checkpoint) are others that should work.
 Here you can try any parameter name of any node.
 As long as the parameter has the same variable name defined in the `prompt` object they should work.
 The same applies to `foldername_keys`.
 - `foldername_prefix` - String prefix added to folders.